PyRepair/maniple/training-data/summarize-experiment/pandas/86/prompt_response_response_6.md

     return indexed.unstack(columns)
 ```

-With this fix, when the `columns` argument is not provided to the `pivot` function, it will raise a `TypeError` with the appropriate error message, aligning with the expected behavior outlined in the test case.

-This corrected version of the `pivot` function addresses the bug and ensures consistent and expected error handling when the `columns` parameter is omitted.
+In the corrected `pivot` function, a check for `columns is None` is added at the beginning, and a `ValueError` is raised if `columns` is not provided.
+This ensures that the method raises an appropriate error when `columns` is not provided, aligning with the expected behavior documented for the `pivot` method.
+Additionally, the conditional structure and variable assignments are revised to handle the case when `columns` is None, ensuring that the method behaves as intended.